Becoming a Conscious Consumer

 Over time, fashion has become a popular mainstream niche; everyone has some sort of connection to it.
-With the increasing obsession of fashion, has come a lot of waste with clothing.
+With the increasing interest in fashion, has come a lot of waste with clothing.
 Many people have closets full of clothes and yet only wear about half of their wardrobe.
 Purchases are often made off impulse or just once for a special occasion.

 Somewhere in recent years it feels like purchases have become more impulsive and less meaningful.
-Things we once would have saved months to have we can easily find knocked off at a "Fast Fashion" retailer and the cost is so low, you feel like it is too good to pass up, even if it only is for one wear.
+Things we once would have saved months to have we can easily find knocked off at a "fast fashion" retailer.
+The cost is so low you feel like it is too good to pass up, even if it only is for one wear & taxing on the environment.

-With the new year off to a fast start, we decided to think about what kinds of pieces we want to invest in and how to educate others on the importance of quality investment items that will stand the test of time and have a story to tell.
+At Third Piece we envision fashion as an investment.
+We focus on how to educate others on the importance of quality pieces that will stand the test of time and have a story to tell.

-This year, we're setting new goals on how we think about our wardrobe.
+We're setting new goals on how we think about our wardrobe.
 From buying clothes to creating them yourself - this is something that the Third Piece Team is passionate about!
-Join us in creating better habits by being less wasteful, spending less on unnecessary throw away items and instead start thinking more consciously and try creating your own style, by hand.
+Join us in creating better habits by being less wasteful and spending less on unnecessary throw away items.
+We can all begin to think more consciously and try to create our own style, by hand.